Regex Cheatsheet

 {n,}

-At least n times
+n or more times

 {n,m}